 Another similarity is that you don’t have to spend a dime on performance marketing.
 In fact, it’s the affiliate that will do most of the work for your end.
 They’ll supply the marketing materials, they’ll handle the financial responsibilities, and much more.
 All you have to do is make it so that your platform is able to highlight these materials.

-One reason why some affiliates prefer performance marketing over affiliate marketing is the freedom of choice.
+As reported by Famemass.com, one reason why some affiliates prefer performance marketing over affiliate marketing is the freedom of choice.
 Affiliates aren’t limited to one or two ways to get paid.
 Performance marketing gives them the opportunity to pick a payment structure that’s suited for them which is great.

 Performance marketing may not be as popular as other forms of marketing but there are a ton of merits that go with it.
 If you want your business to make a little extra on the side while making connections with larger companies, then performance marketing might just be what your business needs.